 Take a look at some of the famous and well-known DMZs

-Some cloud service companies, such as Microsoft Azure, have used a hybrid security mechanism in which a DMZ is placed between the organization’s internal and virtual networks.
+Some cloud service providers, such as Microsoft Azure, use a hybrid security architecture in which a DMZ is placed between the organization’s internal and virtual networks.

-Such a mechanism is used when external traffic needs to be reviewed, or different traffic control between the virtual network and the internal data center is required.
+Such a mechanism is used when external traffic needs to be reviewed or when different traffic control is required between the virtual network and the internal data center.

 On the other hand, DMZ works well on home networks where computers and other devices are connected to the Internet via a router and configured on a local area network.

-Some home routers have the ability to host DMZ, which is significantly different from the DMZ subnet implemented by organizations because, in an organization, the number of devices connected to the network is more than homes.
+Some home routers support a DMZ, which differs significantly from the DMZ subnet used by organizations because, in an organization, the number of devices connected to the network is typically greater than in a home.

-The DMZ hosting capability allows a device in the home network to act as a DMZ outside the firewall, while other parts of the home network are within the firewall.
+The DMZ hosting capability allows a device on the home network to act as a DMZ outside the firewall, while other parts of the home network remain within the firewall.

-Sometimes, a game console is chosen to host the DMZ so that the firewall does not interfere with the online streaming of packets.
-In addition, a game console is a good option for hosting DMZ, as it has less sensitive information than a computer.
+Sometimes, a game console is chosen to host the DMZ so the firewall does not interfere with online packet streaming.
+In addition, a game console is a good option for hosting the DMZ, as it has less sensitive information than a computer.

-In addition, DMZ provides a powerful way to reduce security risks associated with Operational Technology concerning applications such as the cloud.
+In addition, the DMZ provides a powerful way to reduce security risks associated with Operational Technology, particularly in cloud applications.

-Industrial equipment such as turbine engines or SCADA systems have been fully integrated with information technology to make operating environments smarter and more efficient, but threats have also increased accordingly.
+Industrial equipment, such as turbine engines or SCADA systems, has been fully integrated with information technology to make operating environments more innovative and efficient.
+However, threats have also increased accordingly.

-Most Internet-connected operational technology equipment is not designed to be able to manage attacks like conventional network equipment.
+Most Internet-connected operational technology equipment is not designed to manage attacks like conventional network equipment.

-Thus, compromising operational technology can allow hackers to enter sensitive parts of a production unit more easily, cause equipment failure, or cause serious damage to critical infrastructure.
+Thus, compromising operational technology can allow hackers to more easily enter sensitive parts of a production unit, cause equipment failure, or seriously damage critical infrastructure.

-This year (2021), parts of US oil pipelines were attacked by ransomware, resulting in the shutdown of refinery equipment and refinery feed injections.
+This year (2021), ransomware attacks disrupted parts of US oil pipelines, resulting in the shutdown of refinery equipment and feed injections.

-Following the cyber-attack and the shortage of gasoline at gas stations and rising prices, several drivers in the southeastern United States have begun buying and storing gasoline.
+Following the cyber-attack, the shortage of gasoline at gas stations, and rising prices, several drivers in the southeastern United States have begun buying and storing gasoline.

-In this regard, the American Automobile Association announced that due to the gasoline shortage, the average price of gasoline on Tuesday, May 11, 2021, reached $ 2.98 per gallon, which is the highest price since November 2014.
+In this regard, the American Automobile Association announced that, due to the gasoline shortage, the average price of gasoline on Tuesday, May 11, 2021, reached $2.98 per gallon, the highest price since November 2014.

-A state of emergency has been declared in North Carolina, Virginia, and Florida due to fuel shortages.
+Fuel shortages have led to A state of emergency in North Carolina, Virginia, and Florida.

-The company’s website was periodically made inaccessible so that hackers could not carry out another attack.
+The company’s website was intermittently made inaccessible to prevent hackers from carrying out another attack.

-In response, Colonial said the website problem had nothing to do with the cyberattack but apparently blocked its computer network from communicating with users outside the United States to fear being attacked.
+In response, Colonial said the website issue had nothing to do with the cyberattack, but blocked its computer network from communicating with users outside the United States because it feared further attacks.

-DMZ is not used between IT and operations technology to enable OSS devices to deal with ransomware.
+DMZ is not used between IT and operational technology to enable OSS devices to handle ransomware.

-The purpose of using DMZ is to classify and segment networks to reduce damage from hacking attacks.
-As in the example above, companies do not have to pay millions of dollars.
+The purpose of using a DMZ is to segment networks and isolate them to reduce damage from hacking attacks.
+As in the example above, companies do not have to pay millions.

 How to install DMZ on servers?

-Before you decide to configure a DMZ, you need to determine what services should run on each server.
+Before you decide to configure a DMZ, determine which services should run on each server.
 Typically, a DMZ server runs physically and logically on a different part of the network.

-This means must use a separate server to host services that are supposed to be public, such as domain name system, web, email, etc.
+This means that a separate server must be used to host services intended for public use, such as the domain name system, web, and email.

-All servers to be connected to the external network must be located in the civilian area network, and all servers with sensitive data must be located behind the firewall.
+All servers connected to the external network must be located in the civilian area network, and all servers with sensitive data must be located behind the firewall.

-When configuring a firewall, you must place strict restrictions on the traffic to enter the internal network.
-Next, NAT must be prepared for computers on the local network to provide Internet access to the client hosts.
+When configuring a firewall, you must place strict restrictions on traffic entering the internal network.
+Next, NAT must be configured to allow computers on the local network to access the Internet.

 In addition, clients must be allowed to connect to DMZ servers.

 Figure 2 shows how to set up a civilian area network.
-It is better to use two firewalls to improve the security level.
-In the above architecture, one of the firewalls allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.
+To improve security, it is better to use two firewalls.
+In the above architecture, one firewall allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.

 The three grids represent the DMZ grid architecture with two firewalls.
-Next, NAT must be prepared for computers on the local network to provide Internet access to the client hosts.
+Next, NAT must be configured to allow computers on the local network to access the Internet.

 In addition, clients must be allowed to connect to DMZ servers.

 Figure 2 shows how to set up a civilian area network.
-It is better to use two firewalls to improve the security level.
+To improve security, two firewalls are better.

-In the above architecture, one of the firewalls allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.
+In the above architecture, one firewall allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.

 The three grids represent the DMZ grid architecture with two firewalls.

-Next, NAT must be prepared for computers on the local network to provide Internet access to the client hosts.
+Next, NAT must be configured to allow computers on the local network to access the Internet.
 In addition, clients must be allowed to connect to DMZ servers.
 Figure 2 shows how to set up a civilian area network.

-It is better to use two firewalls to improve the security level.
-In the above architecture, one of the firewalls allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.
+To improve security, it is better to use two firewalls.
+In the above architecture, one firewall allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.

-In this case, an additional layer of security is created because if a hacker can access the internal network, he must cross the barrier of two security mechanisms.
+In this case, an additional layer of security is created because if a hacker accesses the internal network, he must overcome two security mechanisms.
 The three grids represent the DMZ grid architecture with two firewalls.

 In addition, clients must be allowed to connect to DMZ servers.
 Figure 2 shows how to set up a civilian area network.

-It is better to use two firewalls to improve the security level.
-In the above architecture, one of the firewalls allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.
+To improve security, it is better to use two firewalls.
+In the above architecture, one firewall allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.

-In this case, an additional layer of security is created because if a hacker can access the internal network, he must cross the barrier of two security mechanisms.
+In this case, an additional layer of security is created because if a hacker accesses the internal network, he must overcome two security mechanisms.
 The three grids represent the DMZ grid architecture with two firewalls.

 In addition, clients must be allowed to connect to DMZ servers.

 Figure 2 shows how to set up a civilian area network.
-It is better to use two firewalls to improve the security level.
+To improve security, two firewalls are better.

-In the above architecture, one of the firewalls allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.
+In the above architecture, one firewall allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.

 The three grids represent the DMZ grid architecture with two firewalls.
-In the above architecture, one of the firewalls allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.
+In the above architecture, one firewall allows only DMZ traffic to pass through, while the second firewall allows DMZ traffic to pass through the internal network.

 In this case, an additional layer of security is created because if a hacker can access the internal network, he must cross the barrier of two security mechanisms.